lukaskubis/5-Stages-of-Grief/README.md

 ---

 ## 5.Acceptance
 ... will come as soon as you get used to these kinds of things.
+We haven§t covered nearly enough of anything mentioned but at least, this may be a decent jumpstart to experimenting with the language.